AAS 100. Introduction to African American and African Studies. (3 h)

 Offered by members of the African American Studies faculty on a topic of their choice.
 May be repeated for credit if topic varies.

 AAS 396.
-Independent Study in African American Studies.
+Independent Study in African American and African Studies.
 (1-3 h)

-Independent research projects in African American Studies which extend study in a particular course or explores new areas of interest.
+Independent research projects in African American and African Studies which extend study in a particular course or explores new areas of interest.
 A maximum of 3 hours may apply to the African American Studies major or minor.
 By prearrangement.
 May be repeated for credit.

 AAS 397.
-Directed Reading in African American Studies.
+Directed Reading in African American and African Studies.
 (1-3 h)

 AAS 399.
-African American Studies Atelier.
+African American and African Studies Atelier.
 (3 h)

 Capstone seminar for African American Studies majors to develop original research projects engaging key theoretical, methodological, and conceptual issues in the discipline.